The True Cost of Hiring an In-House Development Team Too Early

 It’s easy to confuse activity with progress.

-Hiring internally might feel productive—you’ve got Slack messages flying, daily standups, people writing code.
+Hiring internally might feel productive; you’ve got Slack messages flying, daily standups, and people writing code.
 But without clear leadership, mature processes, and alignment, your team can easily end up working hard… on the wrong things.

 And remember: every week spent redoing bad code is a week not spent winning customers.